jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 ![fork](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeibakz4oz56c6bwtmz3qfooiqetyxym3r2lqso6mc5ouxjzrzglybe)

-To enforce that the funds ONLY follow the approved route, the bridge participants create an n-of-n multisig (one signature for each participant).
+To enforce that the funds **only** follow the approved route, the bridge participants create an n-of-n multisig (one signature for each participant).

 At deposit time, the actors pre-sign every transaction in the route.
 At the end of this process, each actor permanently deletes their signing key so that no other transactions can be signed with the multisig.